gii-is-DP1/react-petclinic/petclinic-react-DOMAIN_EXTENDED_VERSION/readme.md

-# React Petclinic
-Small project based on spring-petclinic for teaching SPA architectures with react, java and spring developer for teaching DP1 at the Software Engineering degree of University of Sevilla.
+# Spring PetClinic Sample Application

-This is a fork of https://github.com/spring-projects/spring-petclinic  The main changes that have been performed were:
+This is a fork of https://github.com/spring-projects/spring-petclinic to be used for the DP1 course.
+The main changes that have been performed were:
 - Trimming several parts of the application to keep the example low
 - Reorganize some parts of the code according to best practices introduced in the course
-- Modifying the Controllers to work as RestControllers creating several API endpoings
-- Modifyin the security configuration to use JWT
-- Creating a React frontend.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>